 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Catawba College is 68%.
 This is higher than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Catawba College is 68%, which is about average when compared to the national rate of 68%.

 Students are considered to have graduated on time if they finish their studies within four years.
 At Catawba the on-time graduation rate of first-time, full-time students is 41%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 1,340 undergraduates at Catawba with 1,232 being full-time and 108 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Catawba, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Catawba, approximately 67% of students took out student loans averaging $6,269 a year.
-That adds up to $25,076 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Catawba, approximately 64% of students took out student loans averaging $6,533 a year.
+That adds up to $26,132 over four years for those students.

-The student loan default rate at Catawba is 12.2%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Catawba is 6.5%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Catawba are given below.